What Is The ROI On Visual Branding In Trinidad And Tobago!?

 ...It's easy to despise what you cannot get.

 I know it’s not the answer you were hoping to hear, but it doesn’t make it any less true.
-Can you say branding without the visual part?
-The whole purpose of branding is to make your marketing stand out.
-So it defeats the purpose if “pretty visuals aren’t important”.
-And if those denying its importance utilize something resembling visual branding to attract people to their business, something deeper has to be going on.
+If those denying its importance utilize something resembling visual branding to attract people to their business, something deeper has to be going on.

 But I’ve also had 2 clients who took the work we did together and ran with it.
-One of them came back and said that their business grew 40% overall because of it.
-But design isn’t the reason you receive a client; the brand is.
+One of them came back and said that their business grew 40% overall because of the brand.

 Your visual identity only plays a supporting role in your journey to accomplishing your business goals.